ryandmonson/DataQuest-Projects-Data-Science/README.md

 Guided Project 17 - Evaluate Airplane accidents.
 Coding done in a text editor.

-Guided Project 16- Predict Stock market using moving averages, volume.
-Coding done in a text editor as opposed to Jupyter Notebook
+Guided Project 16- Predict Stock market using Linear Regression and moving averages, volume as predictors.
+Coding done in a text editor as opposed to Jupyter Notebook.

 Guided Project 15- Identify most popular tags for questions on the Data Science Stack Exchange

 Guided Project 14- Multi variable regression modeling of Home Prices

+Guided Project 13 - KNN classification for predicting car prices

 Guided Project 12 - Evaluate Jeopardy questions/answers for word match, questions for being used previously